-We recommend that you implement split tunneling for VPN-connected remote users to maximize the quality of the user experience.
-Download the document Deploy-Guidance-VPN Split Tunnel from MyAdvisor for more information.
+VPN-connected remote users should implement split tunneling to maximize the quality of the user experience.
+The document Deploy-Guidance-VPN Split Tunnel is available from MyAdvisor and has more information.

 In a global organization with managed links that span continents, we strongly recommend QoS because bandwidth for those links is limited in comparison to the LAN.